mo-azfar/OTRS-Metabase-Dashboard/README.md

 2. Enable Metabase dashboard 'Sharing and Embedding' > 'Embed this dashboard in application'

-3. At right side, choose which filter will be show
+	a) At right side, choose which filter will be show

 		- locked = value cant be change by dashboard user (for example, username. we will get this from OTRS param $Self->{UserLogin} )
 		- editable = value can be change (for example, year, group)

-4. Copy and paste FROM Metabase Sharing/Embedded Code to OTRS XML (Rebuild and Sync afterwards)
+3. Copy and paste FROM Metabase Sharing/Embedded Code to Admin > System Configuration > DashboardBackend###0402-Metabase1

 	a) MetabaseURL,
 	b) SecretKey,